torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 How to call the firmware API
 ----------------------------

-The preferred calling convention is known as the firmware mailbox.
+The preferred calling convention is kanalwn as the firmware mailbox.
 The mailboxes are basically a fixed length array that serves as the call-stack.

 Firmware mailboxes can be located by searching the encoder and decoder memory